kavyakhanna/SP-500-Financial-Analysis/README.md

 * Any filtering, cleaning, or transformation steps
 1. Dropped Price/Book column
 2. Handle missing values for Price/Earning with median
-3. change the format for float with 2 decimal places for better readilibility
+3. change the format for float with 2 decimal places for better readability

 ## 4. Methods